Barracuda Networks: Shift To Cloud Yielding Results, More Upside Ahead

 Risk

 The company's number one risk is its competition.
 Companies are fighting for market share in this fast-growing industry and Barracuda is countering this with ramping up investments in new products and services, temporarily hurting its profits and margins.
-Management confirmed this on their latest conference call:
+Management confirmed this in their latest conference call:

 And then the other trend that we are seeing in the margin is that the investments that we are making in the cloud.
 So over time, we continue to see the shift towards the public cloud.
 So we continue to invest in the infrastructure to support that cloud-based business.
 So I would expect that the gross margins will maintain the level that they are at now for the next couple of quarters.

 This translates into a harder working environment for valuations as margins remain under pressure for the next few quarters.
-This is, however, a positive for forward looking income as margins improve in FY 2019.
+This is, however, a positive for forward-looking income as margins improve in FY 2019.

 Valuations